 Sleep for Memory & Staying Sharp

-Here is the good news!
-The evidence continues to grow for sleeping our way to better memory and less Alzheimer's risk - through direct and indirect pathways!
+We can sleep our way to better memory and less Alzheimer's risk through both direct and indirect pathways:

 Your Nightly Brain Shower - Minimizing Alzheimer's Disease Risk